mikevalenty/mikevalenty.github.io/source/_posts/2013-11-16-using-scala-to-perform-a-multi-key-get-on-a-couchbase-view.markdown

 ...
 ```

-And this Scala `case class` to hold the documents retreived from the view.
+And this Scala `case class` to hold the documents retrieved from the view.

 ``` scala
 case class TermOccurrence(term: String, count: Int)
 ```

-It's a common scenario to retreive multiple documents at once and the [Java driver](http://www.couchbase.com/communities/java/getting-started) has a pretty straight forward api for that.
+It's a common scenario to retrieve multiple documents at once and the [Java driver](http://www.couchbase.com/communities/java/getting-started) has a pretty straight forward api for that.
 The desired keys are simply specified as a json array.

 ``` scala
 import com.couchbase.client.CouchbaseClient